-A survey conducted by Bank of Scotland, found that Aberdeen was the sunniest place in Scotland in 2015, with an average of 27.9 hours of sunshine a week compared to the Scottish average of 25.1 hours.
-The climate throughout the UK is similar due to its small size, on average there is little more than 2 to 3 degrees difference in temperature between London and Aberdeen throughout the year.
+The climate throughout the UK is similar due to its small size.
+On average there is little more than 2 or 3 degrees difference in temperature between London and Aberdeen throughout the year.
 Snow is rare in the city due to its coastal location.
-As Aberdeen is on the East coast of the UK, the city enjoys drier weather than cities in the west of the country.
+As Aberdeen is on the east coast of the UK, the city enjoys drier weather than cities in the west of the country.

 Fantastic Student Experience

-Voted the Safest UK City, by the most recent Mercer Quality of Living Survey, Aberdeen is home to almost 30,000 students who enjoy a high quality of life, while benefiting from the low living costs.
-With a host of shopping from top designers to high street stores students will be spoilt for choice in our 3 shopping centres.
+Frequently voted one of the safest cities in the UK, Aberdeen is home to almost 30,000 students who enjoy a high quality of life while benefiting from the low living costs.
+With a host of shopping options – from top designers to high street stores across three shopping centres – students will be spoilt for choice.
 The city also boasts bars, restaurants, cinemas, sporting facilities, and music and theatre venues, providing the perfect location for a fantastic student experience.
-The tourism, entertainment, and food and drink industries within the area provide students with plenty of opportunities to work part time while they complete their studies.
+The tourism, entertainment, and hospitality industries within the area provide students with plenty of opportunities to work part-time while they complete their studies.

 Energy Capital of Europe